oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 **Example:**

 The query returns the number of users who have fully watched show 15 (all seasons and all episodes to their full length).
+Copy and paste into SQL statement box and hit 'Execute.'

 ```
 <copy>